sethlopezme/strez/README.md

 duplicate columns are found, the last value for a duplicate column is used.

 Column headers are described below.
-Columns marked as required _must_ be present and have a value.
+Columns marked as required _must_ be present and have a value in all rows.
 Columns marked as optional may be entirely omitted, or may be present without requiring a value in any row.

-#### Name (Required)
+#### Key (Required)

-The name of the string resource.
-This name will be transformed into snake_case for output.
+The key of the string resource.
+This key is what will be used to refer to the string resource in code.

-#### Description (Optional)
+#### Comment (Optional)

-The description of the string resource.
-This description will appear as a comment above the resource in the output.
+A comment for a string resource.
+Comments may be used to describe how the string resource is used.
+Comments will appear above the string resource in the output.

 #### Quantity (Optional)